 The Cancer Fund is trying to ban the chemical from food and beverages.

 For me and my family, it is really not worth the risk.
-We are exposed to countless toxics daily; from formaldehyde in our couches to phthalates in our shampoo to pesticides in our fruits and veggies.
+We are exposed to countless toxins daily; from formaldehyde in our couches to phthalates in our shampoo to pesticides in our fruits and veggies.

 Maybe the amount of BPA we are exposed to daily in our environment does not have a huge effect, but most probably the FDA and other agencies are not taking into consideration all the other toxins we are exposed to, and this I believe is what is putting our health in jeopardy.

 In the long run, I personally believe we are better off using non-toxic products.
-If we were to add up all the toxics we introduced into our bodies daily, I am sure it would be a large number.
+If we were to add up all the toxins we introduced into our bodies daily, I am sure it would be a large number.

 10 Tips to Help Reduce Your Exposure to BPA

 - Look for BPA-free (non-toxic) on the products you purchase.

 - Kick the aluminum can and plastic habit!
 Eat fresh produce.
 Enjoy your farmers market and pick up some nice fresh foods.
 You can even freeze it for later use.